Oman

 Current environmental issues affecting the Omani people: limited natural freshwater resources; high levels of soil and water salinity in the coastal plains; beach pollution from oil spills; industrial effluents are seeping into the water tables and aquifers; desertification due to high winds driving desert sand into arable lands.

-Google maps Oman
+Google Maps Oman

 The capital and other divisions